Souradeep2304/Azure-Templates/SQL Database/README.md

-# Deploy a SQL Database with SQL Server (Under Development)
+# Deploy a SQL Database with SQL Server

 This template creates a SQL database with SQL server.
+The databases are put inside an Elastic Pool.

 ## Four Modes of Execution:<br/>